gridiron-zone/huddle/x/profiles/spec/01-overview.md

 # `x/profiles`

 ## Abstract
-This document specifies the profiles module of Desmos.
+This document specifies the profiles module of Huddle.

 This module allows the creation and management of an on-chain social profile that can be connected to external chains and services.